Marguerite Oswald: Kennedy assassination

 On November 22, 1963, after Lee had publicly been identified in connection with the assassination of John F. Kennedy, Marguerite Oswald phoned the offices of the Fort Worth Star-Telegram and asked for a ride to Dallas.
 Bob Schieffer took the call, saying, "Lady, this is not the taxi service and, besides, the president has been shot."
 After she identified herself as Oswald's mother, Schieffer and another reporter rushed to drive her to Dallas as Schieffer interviewed her.
 On the afternoon of November 23, Marina and Marguerite talked to Lee.
 After Lee was murdered by Jack Ruby on November 24, Oswald and Lee's widow Marina asked to go to Parkland Hospital to see his body.
 In a move that upset Marguerite, Marina opened his eyelids and said, "He cry, he eye wet."
 Oswald referred to her son's murder as "the tragic event."
 She also stated to a television camera "my son, even after his death, has done more for his country than any other living human being."
 After the assassination, Secret Service agent Jerry Parr was assigned to protect Oswald until the completion of her February 1964 testimony before the Warren Commission.

+Oswald sought legal representation for her son Lee before the Warren Commission.
+After she read an article by Mark Lane critiquing the official version of the assassination, she reached out to him.
+In late December, Lane traveled to Dallas to question Oswald's family and, on January 2, suggested to Mrs. Oswald that she sue the city of Dallas for the death of her son.
+Lane said: "It would be an attempt to give Lee Oswald in death what he could not obtain in life—a fair trial."
+Mrs. Oswald announced on January 14 that she had hired Lane to represent her deceased son before the Warren Commission.
+After Lane notified the Commission that he had been retained by Marguerite Oswald, the Commission's general counsel J. Lee Rankin replied: "The Commission does not believe that it would be useful or desirable to permit an attorney representing Lee Harvey Oswald to have access to the investigative materials within the possession of the Commission or to participate in any hearings to be conducted by the Commission."
+Although the Commission would soon reverse its position in February when it appointed Walter E. Craig, president of the American Bar Association, to represent Oswald, Lane said that he still considered himself to be Oswald's counsel.

 In its 1978 investigation of the assassination, the House Select Committee on Assassinations found that Marguerite Oswald was acquainted with several men associated with lieutenants in Carlos Marcello's organized crime family, including her brother-in-law Charles "Dutz" Murret.